 Let’s get the most serious concern out the way first.
-No, not repaying a payday loan is not a felony.
-In fact, it is actually illegal for lenders to threaten consumers with felony charges.
+No, it isn’t a felony if you don’t repay your payday loan.
+In fact, it is actually illegal for lenders to threaten borrowers with felony charges.
 According to Consumer Finance Protection Bureau, customers cannot be arrested for refusing or being unable to pay back a payday loan.
-Now, lenders can take them to court to collect money from the loan as part of collections tactic.
-And if customers do not attend these court hearings, that action could lead to an arrest but not the inability to pay the loan.

 However, there are other legal tactics payday loan lenders can do to get their money back.

 Here are some of the common tactics payday lenders may use to try to get their money back: